 1. Paying Yourself First

 If you want to be rich, you need to pay yourself first.
 Before you pay rent, credit card, phone, tax, and other bills, pay yourself first.

-This system advocate paying various percentages of your monthly income starting from 5% up to 20%, and above if you can afford it, into a pre-tax retirement account.
+This Automatic Millionaire system advocates paying various percentages of your monthly income starting from 5% up to 20%, and above if you can afford it, into a pre-tax retirement account.

 Over the course of 35 years, you should end up with over 1 million dollars.
 You work hard most of the day, 5 days, sometimes 7 days, a week to pay everyone else.

 It makes sense to factor yourself into the list of people you have to pay.
 David Bach explains the compound interest in The Automatic Millionaire.